Everything you need to know before visiting Savannah

 Where to Stay in Savannah

 Savannah looks huge on a map, but in reality, the streets are much smaller and many of them are more like alleys than actual roads.
-I stayed at 17Hundred90 Inn the Historic District which is marked by a red star.
-From that point, nothing on the map was more than a 15 minute walk away – including Forsyth Park, at the southern edge of the map.
+I stayed in the center of the Historic District which is marked by a red star.
+From that point, nothing on the map was more than a 15-minute walk away – including Forsyth Park, at the southern edge of the map.

 You can also see that most of the things I was interested in were at the northern edge of the Historic District, so I would recommend staying somewhere in that area.